 Social security disability is an option for those under 65 who are disabled.
 These benefits can help cover the cost of nursing home care.
 However, your loved one must meet specific Social Security Administration criteria.

 Many families wonder if Medicare will help pay for care.
 However, this typically isn’t an option for long-term care needs, says the National Institute on Aging.
 If your loved one only needs a nursing home stay for a short period of time, then Medicare coverage could help.

 Benefits for Veterans

 The U.S. Department of Veteran’s Affairs is a resource for those who served in the Armed Forces.
 Sick or disabled veterans may have long-term care in a nursing home covered through the VA health care program.

 Navigating your options for paying for long-term care can be complex.
 But you can find help.
 Check with an elder care non-profit in your area about your choices.
-Some families also choose to consult with a lawyer for Medicaid planning or a financial planner.
 The National Council on Aging also offers a free Benefits Checkup for families.